Sacramento Online Orientation

 What is the process to receive an accommodation?

-- Contact Student Services Coordinator
+- Contact the Student Services Director

 - Request documentation and apply for an ADA Accommodation